Schinzel/wise-crowd-data-generator/TASK.md

 # Current Implementation Status (to be completed by AI)
-Task 0 done - Created FileNameEnum to store output file names in one place
+Task 0 done - Created FileNameEnum to store output file names in one place Task 1 done - Created FileDataSaver to save data to text files with proper formatting and error handling

 # Tasks